 I work at the intersection of urbanization patterns, local energy policy and equity.
 In my research, I seek to understand the motivations, intentions and plans of multiple actors endowed with limited capabilities, imperfect foresight and distributed authority, in urban settings.
 Lately, I have been studying these issues in the context of local energy planning.
 I routinely use high cadence, large geospatial and temporal datasets and novel quantitative methods in my research.
 I am also a planning theorist, specialising in organisational decision-making, institutional restructuring and the role of plans.
-In addition to my faculty appointments in the City & Regional Planning and the Environment, Ecology & Energy program at the University of North Carolina at Chapel Hill, I am a faculty research fellow at the Center for Community Capital and faculty fellow at the Insitute for the Enviroment and the Center for Urban and Regional Studies.
+In addition to my faculty appointments in the City & Regional Planning and the Environment, Ecology & Energy program at the University of North Carolina at Chapel Hill, I direct the the Center for Urban and Regional Studies.
+I am also a faculty fellow at the Insitute for the Enviroment.

 University of Illinois at Urbana Champaign